Learning the dynamics of a one-dimensional plasma model with graph neural networks: Recovering known kinetic plasma processes

 A fast sheet ($v_{sheet} \gg v_{th}$) moving through the plasma is expected to feel a constant drag given by~\cite{dawson1962one}:

 This drag is independent of the velocity of the sheet and is caused by the excitation of a electrostatic wake on the rear of the fast sheet, i.e. the sheet transfers energy to the electrostatic wake.

 In \fref{fig:fast_sheet} we demonstrate this behavior.
-The results were obtained by performing simulations of periodic systems of 100 sheets with $\lambda_D = 5~\delta$ ($v_{th} = 5~\delta\!\cdot\!\omega_p$) over a period of $t_{max} = 5~\omega_p^{-1}$.
-For each simulation, we set the initial velocity of the first sheet to $v_0=\pm \alpha v_{th}$ and track its evolution over time.
+The results were obtained by performing simulations of periodic systems of 100 sheets with $\lambda_D = 5\,\delta$ ($v_{th} = 5\,\delta\!\cdot\!\omega_p$) over a period of $t_{max} = 5~\omega_p^{-1}$.
+For each simulation, we set the initial velocity of the first sheet to $v_0=\pm\,\alpha\,v_{th}$ and track its evolution over time.
 We then average over simulations, 1000 for each initial sheet velocity (accounting for the sign change).

-\subsection{Landau Damping}
+\subsection{Landau damping}

 While fast sheets are able to excite an electrostatic wake in their rear, the resulting electrostatic wake can also accelerate sheets moving slightly slower than its phase velocity~\cite{chen1984introduction, dawson1962one}.
 Electrostatic modes are therefore self-consistently generated by particles moving close to its phase velocity, while being damped by particles moving slightly slower.
 However, since a plasma in thermal equilibrium follows a Maxwellian distribution in velocity space, there exist on average more particles moving faster than the wave, than those moving slower.
 Therefore, on average, the modes will be damped.
-This mechanism is known as Landau damping~\cite{chen1984introduction} and is an inherently collisionless kinetic process that the sheet model has been shown to recover~\cite{dawson1962one}.

-For a given mode $m$, with a wavelength $\lambda_m = 2L/m$ and wave vector $k_m = 2\pi/\lambda_m$, we can compute its wave frequency and damping time by finding numerically the roots of the dispersion relation for $k=k_m$~\cite{jackson1960longitudinal}:
+More specifically, for a given mode $m$, with a wavelength $\lambda_m = 2L/m$ and wave vector $k_m = 2\pi/\lambda_m$ we can compute its wave frequency and damping time by finding numerically the roots of the dispersion relation~\eqref{eq:dispersion_relation}.
+This damping mechanism is known as Landau damping~\cite{chen1984introduction, grismayer2011time} and is an inherently collisionless kinetic process that the sheet model has been shown to recover~\cite{dawson1962one, dawson1968some}.

-where $\hat{f}_0$ corresponds to the distribution function in velocity space.
-The solution will have both a real and imaginary part.
-The real part corresponds to the wave angular frequency, while the imaginary part corresponds to the inverse of the damping time.

-To reproduce the expected damping behavior we follow a similar procedure to that of Dawson~\cite{dawson1962one}.
-We produce 50 simulations, each with a duration of $t_{max}=500~\omega_p^{-1}$, of thermal plasmas consisting of $10^3$ sheets for $\lambda_D = 5~\delta$ and reflecting boundaries.
+To reproduce the expected damping behavior we follow initially a similar procedure to that of Dawson~\cite{dawson1962one}.
+We produce 100 simulations, each with a duration of $t_{max}=500~\omega_p^{-1}$, of thermal plasmas consisting of $10^4$ sheets for $\lambda_D = 5\,\delta$ and reflecting boundaries.
 For each simulation time step we compute the mode ``amplitude" $A_m$ and its rate of change $\dot{A}_m$ using the cross-correlation:

 where the index $i$ indicates the relative ordering of the sheets in the box.

 We then collect trajectories of equal time length every time the mode crosses the region of phase-space $(A_m,\dot{A}_m)$ defined by a ring of radius $R$ and thickness $dR$ ($dR \ll R$).
 Finally, we rotate the trajectories so that they all start on the same position in phase-space, and compute their average.